Inversion (meteorology)

-In meteorology, an inversion is a deviation from the normal change of an atmospheric property with altitude.
-It almost always refers to an inversion of the air temperature lapse rate, in which case it is called a temperature inversion.
-Normally, air temperature decreases with an increase in altitude, but during an inversion warmer air is held above cooler air.
+In meteorology, an inversion (or temperature inversion) is a phenomenon in which a layer of warmer air overlies cooler air.
+Normally, air temperature gradually decreases as altitude increases, but this relationship is reversed in an inversion.

-An inversion traps air pollution, such as smog, close to the ground.
-An inversion can also suppress convection by acting as a "cap.".
-If this cap is broken for any of several reasons, convection of any moisture present can then erupt into violent thunderstorms.
-Temperature inversion can notoriously result in freezing rain in cold climates.
+An inversion traps air pollution, such as smog, near the ground.
+An inversion can also suppress convection by acting as a "cap".
+If this cap is broken for any of several reasons, convection of any humidity can then erupt into violent thunderstorms.
+Temperature inversion can cause freezing rain in cold climates.

 Normal atmospheric conditions

 Usually, within the lower atmosphere (the troposphere) the air near the surface of the Earth is warmer than the air above it, largely because the atmosphere is heated from below as solar radiation warms the Earth's surface, which in turn then warms the layer of the atmosphere directly above it, e.g., by thermals (convective heat transfer).
 Air temperature also decreases with an increase in altitude because higher air is at lower pressure, and lower pressure results in a lower temperature, following the ideal gas law and adiabatic lapse rate.